wshito/js-project-template/README.md

   - index.html     The landing page of SPA
 - src
   - index.js       The entry point of JavaScript
+  - util.js        The module imported from index.js
+  - css
+    - style.css    The main css file to be imported from index.js to be bundled
 - test
   - index.html     Jasmine test suite top page
   - app_spec.js    Jasmine test cases